Making Your Choices

 How many subjects should I take?

-Students with a GCSE average grade score of 7.5 or above also have the option to take four full courses.
+Students who achieve an average GCSE grade score of 7.5 or above may also choose to study four full courses.

 Entry requirements

-Students must meet both the general entry requirements for Sixth Form and the specific entry requirements for their chosen subjects.
+To join Downend and Mangotsfield Sixth Form, students must meet both our general entry criteria and the specific requirements for their chosen subjects.

-Additionally, each subject has its own specific entry requirements, which can be found on the individual subject pages or in the summary available here.
+Each subject also has its own entry criteria to ensure you’re well-prepared for success—these can be found on the individual subject pages or in the summary guide available here.

 Submitting your application and making changes

-After reviewing all applications and conducting any necessary interviews to discuss your options or entry requirements, we will send you a letter with your conditional offer.
+Once all applications have been reviewed—and any necessary interviews held to discuss your options or entry requirements—you’ll receive a letter confirming your conditional offer.